 To keep these predicaments from hampering your project’s progress, it all boils down to having an intuitive system.
 It will provide you real-time insights into project allocations and resources’ schedules.
 In addition, a project manager will know if a resource is already booked by another project manager on a billable project.
 This will keep the discrepancies at bay.

-#3.What could possibly change and how?- Resource allocation in project management
+3. Best Practices of Resource allocation in project management

 Certain best practices for resource allocation can be the gateway to the project’s success.
 A resource availability matrix (like a Gantt chart) that is visually communicative will help you formulate a full-proof project plan.